HelpBot Assistant

 </html>

 The tooltip is useful when you cannot display information by using the data labels due to space constraints.
-You can enable tooltip by setting the enable property as true in tooltip object and by injecting Tooltip module using Chart.Inject(Tooltip) method.
+You can enable the tooltip by setting the enable property to true in the tooltip object and by injecting the Tooltip module using the Chart.Inject(Tooltip) method.

 Chart.Inject(LineSeries, Legend, Category, Tooltip, DataLabel);